1. Introduction: Why Gaskets and Seals Matter

 Although gaskets are often discussed together with seals, gaskets and seals are not exactly the same.
 Gaskets are typically used for static sealing applications, whereas seals may also be used in dynamic environments involving motion.
 However, in many industrial contexts, the terms seal and gasket or seals and gaskets are used collectively to describe sealing products.

-3. Seal or Gasket: Key Differences Explained
+3. Seal or Gasket: Understanding the Key Differences

 Choosing between a seal or gasket depends primarily on the operating conditions and the type of motion involved.